The University of Massachusetts Amherst

 John H. Bracey Jr. teaching at UMass Amherst in 1972.

-With more than 40 interviews and profiles, the UMass Black Presence website tells the remarkable story of the Black faculty, staff, alumni, and students who have contributed to UMass Amherst's international reputation for excellence.
-Conducted over several semesters, the rich oral history interviews were led by Professor John H. Bracey Jr., a founding member of the W. E. B. Du Bois Department of Afro-American Studies, alongside Erika Slocumb, an Afro-American studies doctoral candidate, and students enrolled in Black Presence at UMass, Part I and Part II.
-Below are just a few of the many profiles available in the website's growing collection.
+With more than 40 interviews and profiles, the UMass Black Presence Project tells the remarkable story of the Black faculty, staff, alumni, and students who have contributed to UMass Amherst's international reputation for excellence.
+Conducted over several semesters, the rich oral history interviews were led by the late Professor John H. Bracey Jr., a founding member of the W. E. B. Du Bois Department of Afro-American Studies, alongside Erika Slocumb, an Afro-American studies doctoral candidate, and students enrolled in Black Presence at UMass, Part I and Part II.
+Below are just a few of the many profiles available in the collection.